 Wolter belonged together with Jan Sluijters, Jan Toorop and Leo Gestel to the important modern artists of that time.
 Wolter visited Toorop several times in Domburg where he participated in several expositions.
 His contemporaries described Wolter as a sensitive colorist, a very skilled draftsman and as an artist who went his own way.

 Wolter painted en plein air and especially loved to work by the water.
 You could find him by small rivers, the canals in Amsterdam, the rough coast of Cornwall, Venice and the harbor of Camogli.
 He always had a special interest in capturing the light, the colors and the reflection on the water.

 This painting depicts the harbor at Camogli, a colorful fishing village on the Italian Riviera.
-This little town is filled with colorful little houses from mostly 17th century.
+This little town is filled with colorful little houses dating from mostly the 17th century.
 Many of its colorful houses and buildings in the old town are decorated with Trompe L'Oeil painting.
 This fishing village is like a jewel hidden from the world.
 Hendrik Jan Wolter was able to capture the colors of Camogli's harbour with his quick, short and striking brush strokes.
-With this painting we can bring a little bit of Camogli's colors into our home
+With this painting we can bring a little bit of Camogli's colors into our home.